nasa-itc/fprime/Svc/ComStub/docs/sdd.md

 `Svc::ComStub` is an example  F´ component implementing the [communication adapter interface](../../../docs/reference/communication-adapter-interface.md) required to work with F´ communication components.
-Projects would typically switch this component out for a radio manager component.
-The purpose of ComStub is to implement the communication adapter interface by delegating to a [`Drv.ByteStreamDriver`](../../../Drv/Interfaces/docs/sdd.md) (e.g. `Drv.TcpClient` or `Drv.LinuxUartDriver`) to send and receive data.

 Projects and users may choose to replace this with a complete communication implementation (i.e. a component managing a specific radio) once ready.
 As long as any communication implementation implements the communication adapter interface it can drop in and work with the standard F´ uplink and downlink setup.